Victoria Monét Performs Original End Credit Song for the Star Wars Series "The Acolyte" - LaughingPlace.com

-Grammy Award-winning singer-songwriter Victoria Monét performs an original end-credit song for the Star Wars series The Acolyte.
+Grammy Award-winning singer-songwriter Victoria Monét performs an original end-credit song for the Star Wars series The Acolyte, which is now available to stream.

 What's Happening: